Bialynicki-Birula theory, Morse-Bott theory, and resolution of singularities for analytic spaces: Blowups of analytic manifolds along embedded analytic submanifolds

 \begin{prop}[K\"ahler metric on the blowup of a complex vector space along a complex linear subspace] Let $Z$ be a complex linear subspace of a complex vector space $X$ with a Hermitian inner product.
 Then the blowup $\Bl_Z(X)$ of $X$ along $Z$ is a K\"ahler manifold. \end{prop}

 \begin{proof} We extend Huybrechts' exposition in \cite[Example 2.5.2, p.
 99]{Huybrechts_2005} of the construction of $\Bl_{\CC^m}(\CC^n)$ to give a K\"ahler metric on $\Bl_Z(X)$ determined by the Hermitian inner product on $X$.
+Let $Z^\perp\subset X$ denote the orthogonal complement of $Z$ in $X$ with respect to the Hermitian inner product on $X$.
 The complex projective space $\PP(Z^\perp)$ has the Fubini--Study metric described, for example, by Huybrechts \cite[Example 3.1.9 (i), p.
 117]{Huybrechts_2005} and, of course, the given Hermitian inner product is a K\"ahler metric on $X$.
-In particular, the product $\PP(Z^\perp)\times X$ is a product of two complex K\"ahler manifolds and thus itself a complex K\"ahler manifold.
+The product $\PP(Z^\perp)\times X$ is a product of two complex K\"ahler manifolds and thus itself a complex K\"ahler manifold.
 By its definition in \eqref{eq:Blowup_linear_subspace_incidence_variety} with $\KK=\CC$ and the development in \cite[Example 2.5.2, p.
 99]{Huybrechts_2005}, the subset

 is an embedded complex submanifold and thus inherits a K\"ahler metric by Proposition \ref{prop:Hubrechts_3-1-10}. \end{proof}